MehdiMitiche/Swagger_Api/README.md

-# Skeleton project for Swagger
+# openapi  project made with Swagger